 In today’s API economy, file exchange partners expect to be onboarded to business processes quickly, in minutes – not days.
 As a result, enterprises are driven to orchestrate business solutions quickly, while eliminating the redundant maintenance activities that are consuming valuable resources and improving visibility and tracking of file exchange activity across all file exchange partners.

-By connecting Mule flows in Anypoint Platform to the Thru OptiPaaS platform, enterprises are now able to:
+By connecting Mule flows in Anypoint Platform to Thru’s MFTaaS service offerings of its platform, enterprises are now able to:

 - Onboard new customers and complete setup in a matter of minutes